 * Resumption of IPOs risks aggravating liquidity squeeze

-* Higher rates targeting shadow banking depressing stock indexes
+* Higher rates targeting shadow banking depressing stock

 * "Without money, nothing is possible" - analyst